HTTPArchive/almanac.httparchive.org/src/content/en/2022/sustainability.md

 As noted above, structured data helps search engines better understand web pages to produce more relevant results.
 However, our collective relationship with data has sustainability implications beyond SEO.
 For example:

 - Unused, duplicated, outdated, or incomplete data and poorly managed content use up server space,  cause errors for users, and require energy to host and maintain.
-- Related, <a hreflang="en" href="https://www.mightybytes.com/blog/how-to-run-a-content-audit/">regular content audits</a> and a clear <a hreflang="en" href="https://www.mightybytes.com/blog/content-governance/">content governance plan</a> can help you measure content performance and prune outdated or underperforming content over time to keep your website lean, efficient, and well-organized.
+- <a hreflang="en" href="https://www.mightybytes.com/blog/how-to-run-a-content-audit/">Regular content audits</a> and a clear <a hreflang="en" href="https://www.mightybytes.com/blog/content-governance/">content governance plan</a> can help you measure content performance and prune outdated or underperforming content over time to keep your website lean, efficient, and well-organized.
 - While third-party services may only inject a small snippet of code into an individual web page, the data they collect can be very resource-intensive.
 A single digital ad, for instance, can produce as much as <a hreflang="en" href="https://www.businessinsider.com/making-net-zero-possible-the-hidden-impact-of-digital-ads-2022-7">323 tons of CO2e</a>.
-- Data tool makers—like marketing automation, email marketing, and CRM systems—often focus their product management efforts on _collecting_ data rather than _optimizing_ it.
+- Data tool makers—like marketing automation, email marketing, and CRM systems—often focus their product management efforts on collecting data rather than optimizing it.
 In fact, some of these platforms charge for data use, making their business models at odds with sustainability principles.
 - Similarly, many organizations don't have clear data disposal policies nor do they train their teams on effective data management.
-This is not only a sustainability issue but a privacy/security issue as well.
+This is not only a sustainability issue but a privacy and security issue as well.

 These are just several examples from a long list of sustainability issues associated with poorly managed content and data.
 Organizations should regularly audit their content and data management practices to <a hreflang="en" href="https://www.mightybytes.com/blog/design-a-sustainable-data-strategy/">improve efficiency and reduce resource use</a>.